What if... a producer doesn’t comply with the rules?

 Over the years, we’ve seen a gradual improvement in working conditions at our producers, for instance in China and Southeast Asia.
 But sadly things don’t always go smoothly.
 At a minority of producers, working conditions aren’t acceptable on the first inspection.
 But what happens then?
 Do we immediately stop the collaboration if the producer doesn’t comply with the rules?

-Based on the results of our audits, we decide whether we’ll carry on working with the producer, what improvements need to be made and by when.
+Based on the results of the social audit, we decide whether we’ll carry on working with the producer, what improvements need to be made and by when.

-If the circumstances really aren’t acceptable, but the producer really wants to work on them and we see a lot of goodwill, we’ll draw up a plan for improving working conditions.
-The producer also signs this plan.
-Thanks to collaboration with organisations like the Business Social Compliance Initiative (BSCI), a multi-enterprise initiative for improving working conditions, we can also provide high quality training about pay policy, safety in the workplace and other subjects.
+If the circumstances aren’t acceptable, but the producer wants to work on them and we see a lot of goodwill, then we’ll draw up a plan together with the producer for improving working conditions.
+Thanks to collaboration with organisations like Amfori BSCI, a multi-enterprise initiative for improving working conditions, we can also provide high quality training about pay policy, safety in the workplace and other subjects.
 And what’s more, it’s free.

 To verify that the producer has made the suggested improvements, we’ll inspect them again after 3, 6, or 12 months.
 The greater the problems were, the sooner the new inspection will be.
 Based on the new results, we’ll evaluate what could be improved further.
 In this way, together we ensure that working conditions at our producers gradually improve.